HermanGareis/DataExtractorApp/README.md

 To fetch the data and send it via Kafka you need to issue a GET request to the path /requestSendRecords.

 It works in conjunction with this other repository that recieves the data from the Topic and provides fetching methods as well as store the data in a Mongo DB: https://github.com/HermanGareis/DataAggregatorApp

+You can find the fronted for this app here: https://github.com/HermanGareis/ComuneDoseTracker